solutionstack/Linda/README.md

 # Linda is a lightweight  ORM for PHP
-It features a simple and fluent interface that can easily handle DB related tasks fro small to medium back-end PHP applications.
-It has an intentional no fuss setup so can get up and running literally in minut
+It features a simple and fluent interface that can easily handle DB related tasks .
+It has an intentional no fuss setup with nearly zero configuration, so you can get up and running literally in a minute
+##### v1.1

 # Using Linda